Yadhukrishnan-VC/commonly-used-passwords/README.md

 # commonly-used-passwords
-Validation of commonly used passwords for Secure from Dictiory attack
+Validation of commonly used passwords for Secure from Dictionary attack (A type of Bruteforce attack)

-This can be used in Registration and password changing form validation
+This can be used in validation of Registration form and password changing form